The Complete Guide to a Scoring Offense

 HoopsKing Basketball Dribble Goggles.
 The HoopsKing Basketball Dribble Goggles help develop good fundamentals in basketball dribbling by forcing players to dribble without looking at the ball.
 Your players dribbling with their heads up allows them to watch opponents and make better passing, shooting, and dribbling decisions.

 Wrap Strap (Off Hand).
-The Wrap Strap if an Off Hand Shooting Aid for basketball players who want to stop Thumbing the Basketball.
-Thumbing is caused by the Off Hand (also known as the guide hand) when a player uses the off hand to help put force on the basketball to help get the ball to the basket.
+The Wrap Strap is an Off Hand Shooting Aid for basketball players who want to stop Thumbing the Basketball.
+Thumbing is caused by the Off Hand (also known as the guiding hand) when a player uses the off-hand to help put force on the basketball to help get the ball to the basket.
 The Wrap Strap Off Hand Shooting Aid works because it prevents the Off Hand from rotating and stops all thumbing of the basketball instantly!

 IC3 Basketball Shooting Machine Rebounder.
 The iC3 basketball rebounder is the #1 training tool to becoming the best shooter you can be.
 The iC3 is a basketball shooting machine that will help you get up 3X as many shots by rebounding your makes and misses.
 You'll get up more shots instead of wasting time chasing basketballs.

 This Complete Guide to a Scoring Offense should cover everything you need to know to find success on the offensive side of the basketball, but there's always room to grow.
 To learn more start browsing through our vast selection of DVDs right now.

 Our basketball training videos feature the best of the best.
 From the top coaches in high school, college, & the Pros to the best basketball trainers who teach Pro players we have them all.
 We have DVDs for rent by mail, downloads available for purchase, and 48-hour rental.